-“While studies have shown that women who have high levels of exposure to chemicals also have the greatest level of risk for spontaneous abortions, when precautions where taken to limit exposure, the risks were not found to be different than the background expected risks, such as age or family history?’ says Karen Filkins, M.D., director of reproductive genetics at UCLA School of Medicine’s department of Obstetrics and Gynecology.
-“It’s important to keep in mind that approximately 15% of all established pregnancies naturally end in miscarriage, a rate that is attributable to things that have nothing to do with your job.
-Of course, you will still want to take proper precautions to limit your exposure to potentially toxic substances while you’re pregnant,” she adds.
+“While studies have shown that women who have high levels of exposure to chemicals also have the greatest level of risk for spontaneous abortions, when precautions were taken to limit exposure, the risks were not found to be different than the background expected risks, such as age or family history,” says Karen Filkins, M.D., director of reproductive genetics at UCLA School of Medicine’s department of Obstetrics and Gynecology.

-Deformities resulted when pregnant women sniffed toluene to get high; they were not caused by occupational exposure.
-Although toluene is found in some nail polishes, there has never been a reported case of birth defects associated with the small quantities of the chemical present in the salon, says Schoon.
+Long-term overexposure to toluene has been associated with mental retardation and physical deformities, but these deformities resulted when pregnant women sniffed toluene to get high; they were not caused by occupational exposure.
+There has never been a reported case of birth defects associated with the small quantities of the chemical present in the salon, says Schoon.

 The researchers found associations between spontaneous abortion and the number of hours worked per day in cosmetology, the number of chemical services performed per week, use of formaldehyde-based disinfectants, and work in salons where nail sculpting was performed by other employees.
 The study did not prove that there was an increased risk based on exposure to nail sculpting; it only suggested a possible association.
-Interestingly, there was no association found between spontaneous abortions and manicuring in general.
 Additionally, when the cosmetologists wore gloves, a protective effect was seen.

 In order to take adequate precautions, a pregnant nail technician must first understand which chemicals may pose a threat to her baby’s health and her own.
-While you certainly must be careful about exposure to all chemicals, volatile organic solvents (VOCs) warrant the greatest concern.
+While you certainly must be careful about exposure to all chemicals, volatile organic solvents (VOCs)—such as nail dehydrators, primers, acrylic monomers, wrap adhesives, activators, nail polish, and polish remover—warrant the greatest concern.